Personal Injury Attorney

 Past career experience:

-Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993 when he began representing injured victims and their families exclusively.
-Mr. Wright previously worked with Morgan Colling & Gilbert.
-A few years ago, he along with several other partners, associates, paralegals and staff left to form Colling Gilbert Wright & Carter.
-He now practices with an emphasis in all cases of serious personal injury and death.
+Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993.
+He now exclusively handles cases of serious personal injury and death for accident victims.
 Mr. Wright has substantial experience in all types of personal injury and wrongful death litigation including automobile accidents, on the job injuries, child care negligence, drowning and other premises liability, cases involving negligent security at retail establishments, and medical malpractice.
-Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
+Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys at another Florida law firm and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
+Mr. Wright has experience in representing clients in mass tort cases, including pharmaceutical products and compounded drugs.

 Jurisdictions and Courts Admitted to Practice:

-Mr. Wright is admitted to practice in all state courts in Florida and in Georgia and to the U.S. District Court for the Middle District of Florida.
+Mr. Wright is admitted to practice in all state courts in Florida, Georgia, and Tennessee and to the U.S. District Court for the Middle District of Florida and the Northern District of Florida.
 He has tried numerous civil jury cases in both state and federal courts.
 He has also handled numerous appeals to several of Florida’s district courts of appeals, the Supreme Court of Florida, and the United States Court of Appeals for the Eleventh Circuit.

 States of Practice:

-Mr. Wright practices primarily in Florida but has also handled cases in Georgia, Tennessee, Mississippi, Arkansas, North Carolina, and New York in association with law firms having principal offices in or near those states when called upon for his expertise.
+Mr. Wright practices primarily in Florida but has also handled cases in Georgia, Tennessee, Mississippi, Arkansas, North Carolina, New York, and Massachusetts in association with law firms having principal offices in or near those states or upon admission pro hac vice.

-Mr. Wright is also board certified by the National Board of Trial Advocacy and the National Board of Legal Specialization and Certification, organizations accredited by the American Bar Association to certify attorneys in the specialty of civil trial law.
+Since 1999, Mr. Wright has also been board certified by the National Board of Trial Advocacy and the National Board of Civil Pretrial Practice Advocacy of the National Board of Legal Specialization and Certification, organizations accredited by the American Bar Association to certify attorneys in the specialty of civil trial law and civil pretrial practice.
 Board certification by the NBTA also requires passing an examination, favorable peer review, and substantial experience in a career concentrating in civil trial law.
+Less than 1% of attorneys nationwide are board certified in civil trial advocacy.
+He is a Board Certified Civil Pretrial Advocate and a Board Certified Civil Trial Advocate.
+Beginning in 2009-2010 Mr. Wright has also served as a member of the NBTA advisory committee.
+Consumers who select attorneys who are board certified by the NBTA can be assured that they are retaining a highly experienced and specialized practitioner.
+As the United States Supreme Court stated in its opinion:

 Selection as “Super Lawyer”:

-Mr. Wright has been selected by Florida Trend magazine as one of Floridas Legal Elite every year since 2009.
-After a rigorous selection process that begins with notifying and inviting members of the Bar to nominate Florida attorneys they hold in highest regard, Mr. Wright was named to the prestigious list.
-Votes are tallied by an independent research firm, and a Blue Ribbon Panel of prominent Florida lawyers reviewed the list of attorneys who garnered the most votes.
+Since 2009 Florida Trend Magazine has selected Mr. Wright as one of Florida’s Legal Elite.
+The Florida Legal Elite selection process is rigorous.
+It begins with notifying and inviting members of the Florida Bar to participate in balloting by providing the names of Florida lawyers they hold in the highest regard – lawyers they have worked with personally or would recommend to others.
+An independent research firm tallies the votes, and a Blue Ribbon Panel of prominent lawyers reviewed the list of attorneys who garnered the most votes.

 Top 100 Litigation Lawyers In Florida by American Society of Legal Advocates: